Auto Healing for Selenium Web Automation

 -

-Performance impact: While typically minimal, enabling Auto Healing can have a slight impact on test execution time due to the additional checks and recovery mechanisms.
+Performance impact: While typically minimal, enabling Auto Healing can have a slight impact on test execution time due to additional checks and recovery mechanisms.